 A variety of noncancerous growths may occur in and around the mouth.
 A persistent lump or raised area on the gums (gingiva) should be evaluated by a dentist.
 Such a lump may be caused by a gum or tooth abscess or by irritation.
 Noncancerous growths due to irritation are relatively common and, if necessary, can be removed by surgery.
 In 10 to 40% of people, noncancerous growths on the gums reappear because the irritant remains.
 Occasionally such irritation, particularly if it persists over a long period of time, can lead to cancerous changes.
 Because any unusual growths in or around the mouth can be cancer, the growths should be checked by a doctor or dentist without delay.

 A torus, which is a slow-growing, rounded projection of bone, may form in the middle of the roof of the mouth or on the lower jaw by the side of the tongue.
 This hard growth is both common and harmless.
 Even a large growth can be left alone unless it gets scraped during eating or the person needs a denture that covers the area.
-Multiple bony growths in the mouth may indicate familial adenomatous polyposis, a hereditary disorder of the digestive tract where the person has numerous polyps in the colon that often become cancerous (see Tumors of the Digestive System: Hereditary conditions).
+Multiple bony growths in the mouth may indicate familial adenomatous polyposis, a hereditary disorder of the digestive tract where the person has numerous polyps in the colon that often become cancerous (see see Hereditary conditions).

 Many kinds of cysts (hollow, fluid-filled swellings) cause jaw pain and swelling.
 Often they are next to an impacted wisdom tooth and can destroy considerable areas of the jawbone as they expand.
 Certain types of cysts are more likely to recur after surgical removal.
 Various types of cysts may also develop in the floor of the mouth.
 Often, these cysts are surgically removed because they make swallowing uncomfortable or because they are unattractive.